Academic Freedom, Responsibility, Integrity, and Cooperation

 • is conscious of and responsive to the needs of the many communities it is committed to serving;

-• creates and supports partnerships within the University, with other educational systems and institutions, and with communities to achieve common goals; and
+• creates and supports partnerships within the University, with other educational systems and institutions, and with communities to achieve common goals

 The Board of Regents Policy: Academic Freedom and Responsibility defines academic freedom as "the freedom, without institutional discipline or restraint, to discuss all relevant matters in the classroom, to explore all avenues of scholarship, research, and creative expression, and to speak or write on matters of public concern as well as on matters related to professional duties and the functioning of the University."
 It further states that academic responsibility "implies the faithful performance of professional duties and obligations, the recognition of the demands of the scholarly enterprise, and the candor to make it clear that when one is speaking on matters of public interest, one is not speaking for the institution."